Windows 11 KB5071417 update stuck

 • Press the Windows key + I on the keyboard.
 It will open the Settings window.

-• Find Windows Update, click on it, and then click on Run the troubleshooter.
+• Find Windows Update, click it, then click Run the troubleshooter.

-• Then, follow the onscreen instructions and finish the process.
+• Then follow the on-screen instructions to complete the process.

 windows 11 update troubleshooter